ice-here/resist/README.md

 # Resist I.C.E.

-ICE is a [brutal](https://www.bostonmagazine.com/news/2019/07/02/ayanna-pressley-migrant-detention-centers-texas/) and [inhumane](https://www.theatlantic.com/politics/archive/2019/07/border-patrols-oversight-sick-migrant-children/593224/) [organization](https://www.aclu.org/press-releases/aclu-obtains-documents-showing-widespread-abuse-child-immigrants-us-custody), and [one of its detention centers is right at our doorstep](https://www.ice.gov/detention-facility/suffolk-county-house-corrections-south-bay).
+ICE is a [brutal](https://www.bostonmagazine.com/news/2019/07/02/ayanna-pressley-migrant-detention-centers-texas/), [inhumane](https://www.theatlantic.com/politics/archive/2019/07/border-patrols-oversight-sick-migrant-children/593224/) [organization](https://www.aclu.org/press-releases/aclu-obtains-documents-showing-widespread-abuse-child-immigrants-us-custody), and [one of its detention centers is right at our doorstep](https://www.ice.gov/detention-facility/suffolk-county-house-corrections-south-bay).
 Let’s work to end its cruel practices and protect our neighbors.

 It’s time to act.